-Today's UV index in Schaerbeek, Belgium will be up to 5.4, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Schaerbeek, Belgium will be up to 7, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Schaerbeek, Belgium, is usually low to moderate, ranging from about 1 in winter to 6 or 7 in summer, reflecting the region's temperate climate with less intense sunlight compared to tropical areas.
 Schaerbeek experiences four distinct seasons: cool winters with occasional frost and snow, mild springs with increasing sunshine, warm summers that are pleasant but not too hot, and autumns that are cool and rainy, leading to a drop in temperature and daylight.
 Compared to neighboring countries like France, Germany, and the Netherlands, Schaerbeek's weather is quite similar, with mild temperatures and frequent rain, while coastal areas nearby might be a bit windier and slightly cooler.